startxfr/sxcm/docs/resources/3scale.md

 ## More on resource

-You should read the [cluster resource management](../../4-cluster-resources) documentation section to learn the command meaning and how to create your own cluster resource service to deliver personalized cluster configuration
+You should read the [cluster resource management](../../4-cluster-resources) documentation section to learn the command meaning and how to create your own cluster resource service to deliver personalized cluster configuration.